separation; anxiety; safe; scary; attached; clingy; bedtime; hospital; day; care; preschool; starting; goodbye; comforter; emotion ;

 parents can do

-- Always make sure that your child will be safe and well looked after at the place where you are leaving her, so that you can feel confident in assuring her that she will be fine.
+- Always make sure that your child will be safe and well looked after at the place where you are leaving her, so that you can feel confident in letting her know that she will be fine.

 - If possible, help her get to know any new situation or carer while you are there.
-It can take some time for her to feel comfortable if she is very anxious – you may have to stay with her at child care or preschool until she feels safe to let you go.
+It can take some time for her to feel comfortable if she is very anxious – you may have to stay with her at child care , preschool or school until she feels safe to let you go.

 - If your baby or young child is going to child care, try to find a place where there will be only one or two people who will be her special carers and who will usually be there when she is there.